 That leaves us facing an exceptionally difficult choice.
-For me, it comes down to projecting which asset is most likely to continue functioning at its current level.
+For me, it comes down to projecting which asset is most likely to continue functioning at its current levels.

 In that context, I'm choosing Rodgers.
 We're pretty comfortable with what he can do.
 It is not difficult to envision him maintaining his current pace.

-Is it reasonable to expect the Bears to continue scoring and forcing turnovers at the current historic rate?
-To me, that's less likely to occur than Rodgers finishing the season as well as he is playing now.
+Is it reasonable to expect the Bears to continue scoring and forcing turnovers at its current historic rate?
+To me, that's less likely than expecting Rodgers to finish the season as well as he is playing now.
 That's why I'm choosing the Packers, in case the headline didn't register.